syncfusion-content/jsp-docs/jsp/PivotGrid/Getting-Started.md

 ## Relational

-Add the following code example to add list of items to the **PivotGrid** and initialize the **PivotGrid** widget with Relational data source.
+Add the following code example to add list of items to the **pivot grid** and initialize the **pivot grid** widget with relational data source.

 {% highlight html %}